Polishevskyi/nbank/README.md

 ./run-tests-with-docker-compose.sh
 ```

-The script starts infrastructure from `infra/docker_compose/docker-compose.yml`, runs tests in the `nbank-network` and properly stops everything.
+The script starts the infrastructure from `infra/docker_compose/docker-compose.yml`, runs tests in the `nbank-network`, and properly stops everything.

 #### Full Local Pipeline with Quality Gate